The Bachelorette (American TV series) season 7

 The seventh season of The Bachelorette, an ABC reality television series, premiered on May 23, 2011.
-This season featured 27-year-old Ashley Hebert, a dentist from Madawaska, Maine.
+This season featured 27-year-old Ashley Hebert, a dentist and a dance instructor from Madawaska, Maine.
 Hebert finished in third place on season 15 of The Bachelor featuring Brad Womack.

 The season concluded on August 1, 2011, with Hebert accepting a proposal from 34-year-old construction manager J.P.
 Rosenbaum.
 The couple married on December 1, 2012, and have two children.
-In October 2020, Hebert and Rosenbaum announced their separation and subsequently divorced the following year, making them the first Bachelor Nation franchise couple to ever divorce.
+In October 2020, Hebert and Rosenbaum announced their separation and subsequently divorced the following year, making them the first divorce in the Bachelor franchise.

 Contestants

 Biographical information according to ABC official series site, plus footnoted additions.